-Rendering complex, detailed 3D scenes and animations involve a ton of advanced mathematical calculations that takes its toll on your hardware.
-Heck, even rendering basic scenes can be very strenuous and can bring a respectable system to its knees.
+Rendering complex, detailed 3D scenes and animations involves a ton of advanced mathematical calculations that takes its toll on your hardware.
+Heck, even rendering basic scenes can be very strenuous and bring a respectable system to its knees.

 Not all rendering and animation software is created equal though, and they all have varying demands on your system.
 For example, some programs will more heavily utilize your CPU rather than your GPU, and others will be the opposite.
 Some will require a ton of RAM to run smoothly; others not so much.

-When you're building or upgrading a PC for rendering, animation, modelling etc, the most important thing is to consider is your specific workflow; which exact tools are you going to be using and what are their specific requirements?
+Therefore, when you're planning to build, buy or even upgrade a PC for rendering, animation and/or modelling, the most important thing is to consider is your specific workflow; which exact tools are you going to be using and what are their specific requirements?

 Although to be fair, typical program recommendations are quite vague and usually on the lower-end to show what the bare minimum is, which isn’t that helpful when picking parts for your new workstation as you’ll usually want to exceed even the recommended specs if you want a great workstation that doesn’t slow you down.